mxre/lazyloader/README.md

 * The example uses automatic loading and detection.
   This means, the source code does not have any reference to the loader.
+* To use the automatic CPLEX loader the additional library `cplex_auto.lib` has to be linked to the program
 * The loader tries to find the library in the following paths:
   * A library provided in the environement variable `$CPLEX_DLL`, this has to be a absolute path to library.